 Gulf bourses dive as coronavirus hits oil price

-Dubai, Mar 1 (AFP) Stock markets in the oil-rich Gulf states plunged at the start of trading Sunday over fears of the impact of the novel coronavirus, which also battered global bourses last week All of the seven bourses in the Gulf Cooperation Council (GCC), which closed Friday for the Muslim weekend, were hit as oil prices dropped below USD 50 a barrel.
+Dubai, Mar 1 (AFP) Stock markets in the oil-rich Gulf states plunged Sunday over fears about the impact of the coronavirus which also battered global bourses last week The crisis threatens to undercut Gulf economies, which are already battling a downturn and struggling to wean themselves from their decades-old addiction to energy revenues.

+The Saudi bourse, the region's largest and one of the world's top 10 equity markets, closed down 3.7 per cent to its lowest level in 18 months Energy giant Saudi Aramco, the world's biggest listed firm, dropped 2.1 per cent to 32.65 riyals (USD 8.70), its worst performance since listing to much fanfare on December 11 in a record-breaking IPO.

-The Dubai Financial Market dipped 4.3 per cent, while its sister market in Abu Dhabi was down 3.8 per cent an hour after opening Qatar Stock Exchange dropped 0.6 per cent, Bahrain's bourse edged down 2.1 per cent and the Muscat Securities Market in Oman lost 0.6 per cent.
+The Dubai Financial Market dipped 4.5 per cent, while its sister market in Abu Dhabi was down 3.6 per cent at the close of trading, both one-year lows Bahrain's bourse ended 3.4 per cent down and the Muscat Securities Market in Oman finished down 1.2 per cent, in a dismal day for the Gulf Cooperation Council bloc.

+"GCC equities witnessed a downfall as panic over coronavirus spread across the region," M.R.
+Raghu, head of research at Kuwait Financial Centre (Markaz), told AFP "Initial expectations that the outbreak would be contained within China have proved elusive," he said.

-At least 115 cases of the novel coronavirus have been reported by the Gulf states so far, with the majority of infections among people returning from pilgrimages to Iran Global stocks slumped on Friday, marking the largest weekly drop since the 2008 global financial crisis, as concerns grew that the virus spread could wreak havoc on the world economy.
+At least 115 cases of the coronavirus have been reported by the Gulf states to date, with the majority of infections among people returning from pilgrimages to Iran.
+(AFP) AD

-Crude oil prices tumbled as well and analysts said central banks, especially the US Federal Reserve, might have to shift into crisis-resolution mode with urgent interest rate cuts.
-(AFP) MRJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)